Thai Education Reform in Brief

 Thai Higher Education: Priorities and Key Development

 At present, Thailand has a total of 153 higher education institutions and 20 community colleges.
 Among this number are 81 public higher education institutions consisting of 16 autonomous universities, 16 traditional universities, 40 Rajabhat Universities (formerly teacher training colleges), and 9 Rajamangala Universities of Technology, together with 72 private higher education institutions.
 The student population in higher education is over 2.2 million.
-In addition to the institutions under the jurisdiction of the Office of the Higher Education Institutions, Ministry of Education there are specialised higher education institutions under the auspices of other ministries.
+In addition to the institutions under the jurisdiction of the Office of the Higher Education Commission, Ministry of Education, there are specialised higher education institutions under the auspices of other ministries.

 Thailand’s policy on higher education provision puts prime priority on enabling universities to produce and develop quality workforce into the labour market, strengthening higher education capacity in creating knowledge and innovation in order to enhance Thailand’s competitiveness, and fostering sustainable development of the communities through the greater collaboration and utilization of networking of higher education institutions based on academic autonomy, diversity, and unity as well as public and private partnership.